tolopsy/documaster/README.md

 - Run `docker compose run app pytest`

 ## Pending Implementations
-- The test scaffolding has been initialized but not fully implemented with test cases due to time constraint
+- The test scaffolding has been initialized but not fully implemented with test cases due to time constraint caused by emergencies

 ## Notes on Potential Improvements and Additional Features
 The following could not be implemented due to time constraint: